A few months ago, my friend Darren suggested we meet up for a beer. He had a camera he wanted me to take a look at.

 “My mother gave it to me for my 50th birthday.
 Hopefully I can start to use it and experience something of the past through the process.”

 Gunther’s Leica is now awaiting repair – the shutter has some issues, though that is probably a result of the time it spent unused in Germany recently than any damage it received during its six months buried in a German field.
-Thankfully, Leica repairs aren’t yet a dying art and I’ve helped Gunther locate a repairer who should be able to bring the camera back to perfect working condition.
+Thankfully, Leica repairs aren’t yet a dying art and I’ve helped Gunther locate a repairer who should be able to bring the camera – one that comes from a dark period in 20th Century history – back to working condition.

 After that, the buried Leica will be ready to take pictures again.